zalando-nakadi/nakadi-manual/docs/using/concepts.md

 A good way to think of events is that they are like messages in a stream processing or queuing system, but have a defined structure that can be understood and validated.
 The object containing the information describing an event is called an _event type_.

 To publish and consume events, an _owning application_ must first register a new event type with Nakadi.
-The event type contains information such as its name, the aforementioed owning application, strategies for partitioning and enriching data, and a [JSON Schema](http://json-schema.org/).
+The event type contains information such as its name, the aforementioned owning application, strategies for partitioning and enriching data, and a [JSON Schema](http://json-schema.org/).
 Nakadi supports an _event type registry_ API that lists all the available event types.

 Once the event type is created, a resource called a _stream_ becomes available for that event type.
 The stream will accept events for the type from a _producer_ and can be read from by one or more _consumers_.
 Nakadi can validate each event that is sent to the stream.